Skip to main content

 When it's time to chow down, crew members have their own restaurant onboard to enjoy all the meals they need.

-The crew mess is the name of the buffet style restaurant crew members can dine at when off duty.
+The crew mess is the name of the buffet-style restaurant where crew members can dine when off duty.

 Just like the ship's buffet that guests experience, crew members line up and go through the line to take the food they want and then find a seat at an open table.

-Just like guests, there are basic beverages included for crew members, such as water, tea, or coffee.
-Soft drinks and alcohol will cost extra.
+Plus, there are basic beverages included for crew members, such as water, tea, or coffee that can be found here, too.

 Staying healthy is as important to crew as it is to passengers, and there is a special fitness center just for them.